RevBayes Morphology Lab

 Getting started

-Important The --mem=5G part is important for this lab, as RevBayes uses more than the default amount (128 MB) of memory sometimes.
+Important The --mem=5G part is important for this lab, as RevBayes sometimes uses more than the default amount of memory.

 Create a directory